the-architect/timeparser/Readme.md

 Usage
 -----

-    Timeparser.parse('your time information')
+    Timeparser.parse('2hours 30minutes')

+Timeparser extends String with a method called #parse_time, use it like this:

+    "1h30m".parse_time

-will return a Timeparser::Time instance.
+each of these methods will return a Timeparser::Time instance.
 If you need the accumulated minutes that were parsed out of the string call the #to_i or #minutes methods.

 The Time instance also knows about hours, which you can access through the #hours method. #hours takes an argument which allows you to round up the hours based on the minutes.
 Default is rounding down.